Nova-Redd/Digital-Triplet/README.md

 ![image](https://user-images.githubusercontent.com/74649440/122114465-fa1c3400-ce2b-11eb-8326-143c149697ca.png)

   1. The Process Tank is red in colour to indicate rise in temperature
-  2. The Chiller and Chiller Exchanger are orange in colour to indicate they are off.
+  2. The Chiller and Chiller Heat Exchanger are orange in colour to indicate they are off.
   3. The Hot water tank is blue in colour to indicate that the heater is on.
-  4. The hot water pump and hot water exchanger are green in colour to indicate that they are on and hot water is being pumped through the three way valve.
+  4. The hot water pump and hot water heat exchanger are green in colour to indicate that they are on and hot water is being pumped through the three-way valve.
   5. The Process Pump is green in colour which indicates that it is on.